The last few years have seen a marked increase in media coverage of openly non-monogamous relationships. From swinging, to polyamory, to monogamish

-A series of recent studies by a research team at the University of Michigan and published in Analyses of Social Issues and Public Policy suggests that, in the minds of most people, consensual nonmonogamy (CNM) is far inferior to monogamy.
+A series of recent studies by a research team at the University of Michigan, now published in Analyses of Social Issues and Public Policy, suggests that, in the minds of most people, consensual nonmonogamy (CNM) remains far inferior to monogamy.

-In an initial study, psychologists Terri Conley, Amy C. Moors, and their colleagues recruited 1,101 participants (mean age = 24 years, 65 percent female, 28 percent non-white, and 31 percent college students) for an online study by posting links to the survey on volunteer sections of classified advertisement sites (e.g., craigslist.org).
-Half of the sample was randomly assigned to read a description of monogamy (“Two people agree to have a sexual and romantic relationship only with one another”) and the other half read a description of consensual nonmonogamy (“People agree to have sexual and/or romantic relationships with more than one person, and the partners involved are aware that multiple relationships are occurring”).
-Then participants rated the relationship they read about (either monogamous or CNM) on the extent to which they believed it provided various relationship benefits.
+In an initial study, psychologists Terri Conley, Amy C. Moors, and their colleagues recruited 1,101 participants (mean age 24 years, 65 percent female, 28 percent non-white, and 31 percent college students) for an online study by posting links to the survey on volunteer sections of classified advertisement sites like craigslist.org.
+Half the sample was randomly assigned to read a description of monogamy (“Two people agree to have a sexual and romantic relationship only with one another”) and the other half a description of consensual nonmonogamy (“People agree to have sexual and/or romantic relationships with more than one person, and the partners involved are aware that multiple relationships are occurring”).
+Then, participants rated the relationship they read about based on the extent to which they believed it provided various relationship benefits.

-As you can see from the graph above, monogamy was perceived as better than consensual nonmonogamy on 20 out of 22 relationship benefits, including everything from sexual/ physical health to closeness/ trust/ romance to financial benefits and moral superiority.
-These differences were not only statistically significant, they were large—larger than most effects ever seen in psychology.
-Just look at the "prevents STIs" difference: It is full four points on a 7-point scale.
+As you can see from the graph, monogamy was perceived as better than consensual nonmonogamy on 20 out of 22 measures of perceived relationship benefits—everything from sexual/physical health to closeness/trust/romance to financial benefits and moral superiority.
+These differences were not only statistically significant, they were large—larger than most effects ever seen in psychological studies.
+Just look at the "prevents STIs" difference: It is full four points on a seven-point scale.
 What's more, CNM was rated as far

-below the mid-point of the scale on most of these relationship benefits.
-The only two benefits that were more often assigned to CNM than to monogamy were preventing boredom and allowing independence.
+below the mid-point of the scale on most relationship benefits.
+The only two benefits more often credited to CNM than to monogamy were preventing boredom and allowing independence.

 Funnily enough, in a phenomenon known as the “halo effect,” this negativity toward nonmonogamy extended to traits and behaviors that have nothing to do with relationships.
 For example, monogamous relationships were perceived to be better at encouraging paying taxes on time, daily dog walking, taking multivitamins, and daily teeth flossing.

 Because they had such a big sample, the researchers could test whether these perceptions were shared by various subpopulations.
-Unsurprisingly, the findings were virtually identical for college students and noncollege adults, for women and men, for all ethnic groups, and for heterosexual, lesbian and gay, and bisexual participants: Everyone agreed monogamy was better.
-Perhaps more surprisingly, the findings were similar even for the 4.3 percent of the sample who were currently in a CNM relationship!
-Even nonmonogamous people themselves actually supported the institution of monogamy—something akin to internalized homophobia among LGB people.
+The findings were virtually identical for college students and noncollege adults, for both women and men, across all ethnic groups—and for heterosexual, lesbian, gay, and bisexual participants.
+All agreed that monogamy was better.
+Perhaps more surprisingly, the findings were similar even for the 4.3 percent of the sample who reported currently being in a CNM relationship!
+Even nonmonogamous people themselves actually supported the institution of monogamy—something akin to internalized homophobia sometimes experienced among LGB people.

 In a second sample, the team investigated whether these negative views would extend to specific monogamous or CNM romantic relationships, rather than the general category of (non)monogamy.
-So they again recruited people through Facebook and Craigslist—a smaller and older sample this time (N = 132; mean age = 35)—and had them read a description of a couple (Sara and Dan) who’ve been together for five years, enjoy each other’s company, and hope to get married some day.
-Then one half of participants read that Sara and Dan “have been monogamous for their entire relationship, are finding themselves to be happy with this arrangement, and plan to continue to be monogamous.”
-The other half read that “they were monogamous for the first four years of their relationship, then, a year ago, both mutually agreed that it would be okay if they have other sexual partners.
+So they again recruited people through Facebook and Craigslist—a smaller and older sample this time (132 participants with a mean age of 35)—and had them read a description of a couple (Sara and Dan) who’ve been together for five years, enjoy each other’s company, and hope to get married some day.
+But one half of participants also read that Sara and Dan “have been monogamous for their entire relationship, are finding themselves to be happy with this arrangement, and plan to continue to be monogamous," while the other half read that “they were monogamous for the first four years of their relationship, then, a year ago, both mutually agreed that it would be okay if they have other sexual partners.
 For about a year, they have been engaging in relationships with other partners.
 They are finding themselves happy with this arrangement and plan to continue to be nonmonogamous.”
-And then participants rated Dan and Sara’s relationship on a number of characteristics.
+The participants then rated Dan and Sara’s relationship on a number of characteristics.

 Similar to the general category of consensual nonmonogamy, this specific nonmonogamous relationship was rated as worse for sexual health, moral acceptability, relationship quality, loneliness, sexual satisfaction, and arbitrary benefits.

-A fourth online sample (N = 269, mean age = 34) confirmed that this negativity extends to other relationship benefits not assessed previously, including having shared interests, good communication, being equals, or arguing rarely.
-And as the graph below illustrates, it also extends to individual personality characteristics that shouldn’t be related to relational processes, from generous and caring, to successful and educated, to law abiding and charity donating.
-The only redeeming characteristic of nonmonogamous people was being more charismatic.
+A fourth online sample (269 people with a mean age of 34) confirmed that this negativity extends to other relationship benefits not assessed previously, including having shared interests, good communication, being equals, or arguing rarely.
+As the graph below illustrates, the perception also extends to individual personality characteristics that shouldn’t be related to relational processes, from being generous and caring, to being successful and educated, to being law abiding and charitable.
+The only perceived redeeming characteristic of nonmonogamous people was being more charismatic.

 - When the CNM couple had been nonmonogamous right from the beginning (as opposed to starting monogamous then opening up four years later, as in the initial study);

 - When people evaluated lesbian or gay couples (as opposed to a heterosexual couple).
-If it is any consolation to gay and lesbian people, CNM gay & lesbian couples were viewed slightly more positively than CNM heterosexual couples, but both were viewed more negatively than the monogamous couple of their respective sexual orientation.
+As it happens, CNM gay and lesbian couples were viewed slightly more positively than CNM heterosexual couples, but both were viewed more negatively than a monogamous couple of their respective sexual orientation.